 The school will provide regular updates to parents via digital communication, including videos to demonstrate hygiene protocols.
 The following information will be shared in English, Russian and Kazakh:

-At this point, our aim is to reopen the school as planned on Knowledge Day (August 27th).
+Our aim is to reopen the school on Knowledge Day (September 1).
 However, the Knowledge Day ceremony will not follow its usual format in order to support new health and safety protocols.

 No, our intention is to bring year groups back in stages over the first week of term.
 This will provide the time and space for all pupils to familiarise themselves with the new rules and routines.
 Our campus looks significantly different and we have prepared detailed plans for a safe return.

 Specific details about your child’s return to school will be shared with each individual year group.

 You will need to take your child’s temperature before they leave for school each day.
 If your child displays a temperature over 37.4°C, they should not be sent to school, and we ask that you inform us immediately.